Islam in Portugal

 Portugal is an overwhelmingly Christian majority country, with adherents of Islam being a small minority.
 According to the 2021 census, Muslims represent around 0.4% of the total population of the country.
-However, many centuries back Islam was a major religion in the territory of modern-day Portugal, beginning with the Umayyad conquest of Hispania.
-Today, due to secular nature of the Portuguese constitution, Muslims are free to convert, practice their religion, and build places of worship in the country, known as mosques.
+However, many centuries back, Islam was a major religion in the territory of modern-day Portugal, beginning with the Muslim invasion of the Iberian Peninsula.
+Today, due to secular nature of the Constitution of Portugal, Muslims are free to convert, practice their religion, and build mosques.

 According to the 1991 census recorded by Instituto Nacional de Estatística (the National Statistical Institute of Portugal), there were 9,134 Muslims in Portugal, about 0.09% of the total population.
-The Muslim population in 2019 was approximately 65,000 people.
 The majority of Muslims in the country are Sunni, followed by approximately 20,000 to 22,000 Shia Muslims, 65% of them are Ismaili.
-Most of the Muslim population in the 1990s originated from the former Portuguese overseas provinces of Portuguese Guinea and Portuguese Mozambique with most of the latter having their origin in former Portuguese Goa and Damaon (India).
-Most of the Muslims currently living in Portugal are from the Middle East (including Syria), Maghreb and Mozambique.
+Most of the Muslim population in the 1990s originated from the former Portuguese overseas provinces of Portuguese Guinea and Portuguese Mozambique with most of the latter having their origin in former Portuguese India.
+The majority of the Muslims currently living in Portugal are from Mozambique and Guinea-Bissau, with the remaining population coming from the Maghreb, the Middle East (including Syria), and Bangladesh.

 History

-From 711 to 722, all the territory of what is now Portugal and then the Visigothic Kingdom was invaded and colonised by the Umayyad Sunni Caliphate and subsequent Moorish Sultanates of Arabised and Berber people.
+From 711 to 722, all the territory of what is now Portugal and then the Visigothic Kingdom was invaded by the Arabic Umayyad Caliphate and subsequent Moorish Sultanates of Arabic, Arabised and Berber people.
 By the year 1000, Islamic rule was still prevalent in much of what is now Portugal, namely south of the Mondego river, and later, for many more decades, across the Alentejo and Algarve regions of what is modern Portugal.
-During the period of Muslim conquest, western Iberia was called Gharb Al-Andalus (the west of Al-Andalus), over the course of Portuguese Reconquista.
-The Christian military forces retook almost all of former Lusitania and the Muslim Arab and Berber military forces retreated to Algarve in the 1200s and were defeated during the course of the 13th century.
+During the period of Muslim rule, western Iberia was called Gharb Al-Andalus (the west of Al-Andalus).
+Over the course of Portuguese Reconquista the Christian military forces retook almost all of former Lusitania and the Muslim Arab and Berber military forces retreated to Algarve in the 1200s and were defeated during the course of the 13th century.
 However, their presence in Andalusia, a neighboring Spanish region, would stay strong for another 250 years.
 This presence has left some cultural heritage in Portugal, such as Islamic art and Arabic-inspired toponyms and words.
 The town of Mértola, in the Alentejo, possesses the only partial remains in the country of an early medieval mosque, changed and converted into a Catholic church (Church of Nossa Senhora da Anunciação) after the Reconquista.